 Given the magnitude and manpower required to design, develop, and test a product with new technology and unique interactions, I worked closely with my product partners, dev leads, and various other stakeholders to build a timeline that would set us up for a phased MVP launch.
 At each phase the team would design and develop key features and run user tests to improve and refine interactions and functionality.

-Defining the Layout & Architecture
+Defining the Actions & Architecture

 Room Planner is a tool, and a tool is something that “requires input from users; generate output to help them accomplish a goal; and assist them with decision-making, but aren’t essential to the purchase process.”
 (Natalie Rohrer, Content Strategist)